Mighty Machines: Season 3 (2008) – Loten Media / Seville Pictures

 The Spirit of Vancouver Island, a BCFerries ferry, shows the audience what happens at the dock, the controls of the ship, and other things on the ship.
 This episode was mostly filmed in portions of Vancouver Island and is the series finale.

 Telecast and home media

 The show aired on Family Channel, TVOKids, Treehouse TV and other channels in Canada, including Access in Alberta, the Saskatchewan Communications Network in Saskatchewan, and Knowledge in British Columbia.
 It also aired on Discovery Kids in the United Kingdom in 2005, on the now-defunct Qubo in the United States until August 31, 2014, and a French-language version airs on TFO in Ontario and on channels in Quebec.

-The episodes were put on direct-to-video tapes released by the Disney-owned Buena Vista Home Video in the U.S.
+Some of the episodes from season 1 were put on direct-to-video tapes released by the Disney-owned Buena Vista Home Video as well as Anchor Bay Entertainment in the U.S.

 All episodes are available on VHS and DVD, individually or in box sets.
-There is also a 60-minute VHS featuring all of the five-minute episodes from seasons 1 and 2, which was later realised on DVD as "The Best of Mighty Machines".
+There is also a 60-minute VHS featuring all of the five-minute episodes from seasons 1 and 2, which was later released on DVD in six volumes as "The Best of Mighty Machines".